rmettler/cpp_delegates/doc/delegate.md

   helper type to define a pointer to a non-static member function
 - [std::function](https://en.cppreference.com/w/cpp/utility/functional/function)
   wraps callable object of any type with specified function call signature

-## TODO chapter for referencing cppreference.com

-> TODO: because description is heavily influenced by their description of std::function